Your Gravel Saddle Is Holding You Back. Here's Why.

 Let's be honest: most of us choose a bike saddle the same way we choose a comfortable chair.
 We sit on a few, pick the one that feels the least bad, and hope for the best.
 But on a gravel bike, that approach is a recipe for discomfort.
-The truth is, the gear that connects you directly to your bike deserves more thought, because the right-or wrong-saddle can make or break your ride.
+The gear that connects you directly to your bike deserves more thought—the right (or wrong) saddle can make or break your ride.

-For decades, saddle design was split into two distinct camps.
-You had the narrow, minimalist road saddle, built for speed and an aggressive, forward-leaning posture.
-Then you had the wider, more padded mountain bike saddle, designed for shock absorption and freedom of movement on rough trails.
-For a long time, riders just accepted that you had to pick a side.
+For decades, saddle design was split into two camps.
+You had the narrow, minimalist road saddle, built for speed and an aggressive forward lean.
+Then there was the wider, more padded mountain bike saddle, designed for shock absorption and freedom of movement on rough trails.
+For a long time, riders just accepted you had to pick a side.

 The Gravel Revolution: Forging a New Path